Essential Health Benefits

 Out-of-pocket limits on EHBs

 Out-of-pocket (OOP) consumer spending, which typically includes deductibles, copays and coinsurance, is limited for in-network essential health benefit services.
-The OOP spending limits are adjusted annually and can be found on our Cost Sharing page.
+The OOP spending limits are adjusted annually and can be found on the Cost sharing page.

 State benchmark plans